rabirabirara/goober-eats-rust/README.md

 I am not the least interested in producing any.
 Compiling Rust binaries is so bloody easy.
 Cargo is a gift.
 It is the superior of all three of Haskell's attempts to have a good package/dependency manager.
 It is pretty much the only thing Rust programmers use, unless they need some differing sort of functionality.

 C++ is not so simple.
-You could build with gcc, on the command line, and (barf) link everything together... you colud (barf) write a makefile... you could (barf) use Visual Studio, deal with MSVC, and deal with all that weird solution nonsense, and cryptic bugs...
+You could build with gcc, on the command line, and (barf) link everything together... you could (barf) write a makefile... you could (barf) use Visual Studio, deal with MSVC, and deal with all that weird solution nonsense, and cryptic bugs...

 And benchmarking it?
 Just as troublesome.
 I can't even be arsed to write Rust benchmarks.
 In general use, with around 15 deliveries, Rust is faster and takes about a second to run the